 Pharmacy Residency

-UH St. John Medical Center offers two 12-month PGY1 resident positions.
+UH St. John Medical Center offers two 12-month (52-week minimum) PGY1 resident positions.
 The residency focuses on developing confident, engaged, well-rounded pharmacists.
 Residents will have the opportunity to precept IPPE and APPE students, conduct pharmacy practice-based research, function as a member of an integrated pharmacy team and further define our practice model.
 As a department, we are dedicated to serving the needs of our patients through our innovative approach and patient-centered care.
 The purpose of this PGY1 pharmacy residency program is to build on Doctor of Pharmacy (PharmD) education.
-The goals of this program are to contribute to the development of clinical pharmacists to successfully practice as an acute care pharmacist, adjunct faculty member and/or be prepared to pursue and complete a post-graduate year 2 (PGY2) residency training as well as pharmacotherapy board certification.
+The goals of this program are to contribute to the development of clinical pharmacists who will be skilled in diverse patient care as an acute care pharmacist, adjunct faculty member and/or be prepared to pursue and complete post-graduate year 2 (PGY2) residency training as well as pharmacotherapy board certification.

 General Residency Information